 Now, in Goa you have various options to choose from.
 You can go to an inexpensive restaurant and can also dine in mid range restaurant.
 The prices in this case are somewhere between INR 250 to INR 1,000.
 Plus, you can get water bottles for INR 15 bucks only.

-Grocery Costs in Goa
+Food Costs in Goa

 If you want to cook for yourself and buy groceries in this case, there are several outlets where you will be spending somewhere about INR 8,000 in a month to buy everything that includes milk, rice, vegetables, etc.